 Can Rabbits Eat Garlic?

-Do you want to know if rabbits can eat garlic or if it has some benefits for rabbits as some vets suggest?
+Do you want to know if rabbits can eat garlic or if it benefits rabbits, as some vets suggest?
 You are at the right place.

-To humans, garlic is a very healthy vegetable used to spice up our food and it contains a wide variety of nutrients such as calories, carbohydrates, vitamins, and minerals, among other food nutrients.
+To humans, garlic is a very healthy vegetable used to spice up our food.
+It contains various nutrients such as calories, carbohydrates, vitamins, and minerals, among other food nutrients.

 Can Rabbits Eat Garlic?